-National and regional arts councils do not award project grants amounting to less than 1500 euros.
+Arts councils do not award project grants amounting to less than 2500 euros.

 The amount of working grants is calculated according to the monthly sum of artist grants.
 The amount of the grant may be rounded.
 The exact monthly sum for artist grants can be found under the section Information about artist grants.